ibm-cloud-docs/secrets-manager/secrets-manager-cli.md

 <dl>
 <dt>--secret-type (string)</dt>
 <dd>The secret type.
 Required.</dd>
-<dd>Allowable values are: arbitrary, username_password, iam_credentials</dd>
+<dd>Allowable values are: arbitrary, username_password, iam_credentials, imported_cert</dd>
 <dt>--limit (int64)</dt>
 <dd>The number of secrets to retrieve.
 By default, list operations return the first 200 items.
-To retrieve a different set of items, use `limit` with `offset` to page through your available resources.
+To retrieve a different set of items, use `limit` with `offset` to page through your available resources.</dd>
 <dd>The maximum value is `5000`.
 The minimum value is `1`.</dd>
 <dt>--offset (int64)</dt>
 <dd>The number of secrets to skip.
 By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
 Use `offset` with `limit` to page through your available resources.</dd>